ShayFeldboy1010/tripay/docs/ai-expenses-chat.md

 ```

 The modes control whether the chat expects JWT-based authentication or allows anonymous usage scoped by `tripId`/`userId`.
 Both sides must agree on the same mode.

+## Database projection

+Run `scripts/05-create-ai-expenses-view.sql` against your Supabase database (or local Postgres) after applying the base schema.
+This script creates the `ai_expenses` view that the chat pipeline queries.
+The view normalizes existing expense rows, extracts the transaction currency from the JSON `note` column when present, and provides safe fallbacks so the SQL layer always sees the columns it expects (`amount`, `currency`, `merchant`, `notes`, etc.).

 ## Modes